nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state where the person resides or was accused.

 How to Look Up Jail Records in Nebraska

-Generally, Nebraska State Patrol gives the public access to criminal information on its site.
+Generally, the Nebraska State Patrol gives the public access to criminal information on its site.
 Interested individuals can request a Record of Arrest and Prosecution (RAP) for a person.
 There is a non-refundable charge of $15.50 for each record requested.

 Can Jail Records be Expunged in Nebraska?

 If a court grants a petition to set aside a conviction, it becomes void.
 Judges decide to set aside convictions at their discretion.
-Upon completing a sentence, persons can request a set aside from the court that convicted them.
+Upon completing a sentence, persons may request a set aside from the court that convicted them.
 Further information on how criminal convictions can be set aside or pardoned is available on the state judiciary site.

 disclaimer